redhat-cop/openshift-image-signing-scanning/README.md

 OpenShift Container Platform Image Signing and Image Scanning
 ========================================

-_This repository is currently undergoing active development.
-Functionality may be in flux_
+**NOTICE: This repository is no longer being maintained.
+Please see [image-scanning-signing-service](https://github.com/redhat-cop/image-scanning-signing-service)***

 ## Overview